BabitMF/BabitMF.github.io/content/en/docs/bmf/getting_started_yourself/_index.md

-Through BMF, users can quickly and efficiently build simple or complex applications according to their needs.
-The BMF Graph in the first picture below shows a simple audio and video transcoding process, which includes three Modules, which are related by Stream Linking, the data flow is transmitted with Packet as the carrier, and each Module can specify an independent Thread to be scheduled to run by the BMF engine.
+The BMF Graph in the first picture below shows a simple audio and video transcoding process, including three modules.
+These three Modules are associated through Stream Linking.
+The data stream is transmitted using Packet as the carrier.
+Each Module can specify an independent Thread for transmission.
+It is run by the BMF engine.

 <img src="/img/docs/simple_graph.png" style="zoom:30%;" />